Gilnaa/epoll-rs/README.md

 # epoll-rs
-A safe and sufficient wrapper around Linux's EPoll interface.
+A safe and (in)sufficient wrapper around Linux's EPoll interface.

 # Example
 ```rust